emojicode/emojicode.github.io/README.md

 The documentation is built from Markdown and JSON source files by a compiler written in JavaScript.
 A Node.js installation is required to run it.

-You can install its dependencies:
+You can install its dependencies with npm:

 ```
 cd src && npm install